 1952 Alec Guinness plays an ant scientist who lives in an anthill Under the Sycamore Tree.
 Diana Churchill is his ant queen.
 Peter Glenville directs Sam Spewack's comedy at the Aldwych Theatre in London.

-1959 Andy Griffith plays a gentle sheriff and Dolores Gray is the dancehall girl who falls in love with him in Destry Rides Again.
+1959 Andy Griffith plays a gentle sheriff and Dolores Gray the dancehall girl who falls in love with him in Destry Rides Again.
 Michael Kidd directs and choreographs the 472 showings at the Imperial Theatre on Broadway.
 Harold Rome provides the score.

-2007 Michael Smuin, 68, the founder and artistic director of the Smuin Ballet who won a Tony Award for choreographing the hit 1987 Broadway revival of Anything Goes, dies of an apparent heart attack in San Francisco.
+2007 Michael Smuin, 68, the founder and artistic director of the Smuin Ballet, who won a Tony Award for choreographing the hit 1987 Broadway revival of Anything Goes, dies of an apparent heart attack in San Francisco.

 2014 Casa Valentina, Harvey Fierstein's play about an upstate colony where heterosexual men dress as women, opens on Broadway at Manhattan Theatre Club's Samuel J. Friedman Theatre.
-The cast includes Patrick Page, John Cullum, Reed Birney and Mare Winningham.
+The cast includes Patrick Page, John Cullum, Reed Birney, and Mare Winningham.

-2015 Chita Rivera returns to Broadway in her first original role in more than two decades as the star of John Kander, Fred Ebb and Terrence McNally's The Visit, opening at the Lyceum Theatre.
+2015 Chita Rivera returns to Broadway in her first original role in more than two decades as the star of John Kander, Fred Ebb, and Terrence McNally's The Visit, opening at the Lyceum Theatre.
 The musical is based on Friedrich Dürrenmatt's 1956 play about a millionairess who returns to the town where she grew up to wreak revenge on the man who did her wrong back in her youth.